Daniel-Mendes/spilled-game/src/posts/where-have-i-been.md

 The server is only open on the weekends, to encourage people to play together :)

 It's so awesome to see the community we have built!
 If you haven't joined the Discord yet, you definitely should!

+## Boat work, before and after

+The above is some of what I did, cleaning the roof!
+I did do quite some interior work, but it's more so small bits all over the place.

+The bottom one is what my mom has been up to! this is the little room where the toilet goes (and maybe a shower some day?).
+It looks a LOT nicer now and I'm so happy with it :) Next step is installing the actual toilet.

+That's it for this week's newsletter!
+If you made it all the way through, or just skipped through it, thank you for reading!
+I hope to make a new one every week from now on!

+See ya!

+\- Lente